PCCN Quiz -13

 122 / 125

-DR. A patient with inferior MI develops hypotension, jugular venous distension, and clear lungs.
+DR. A patient with anterior MI develops hypotension, pulmonary edema, and a new loud systolic murmur.
 What is the nurse’s immediate action?

 123 / 125